zappa/Zappa/README.md

         // If you are adding a Function URL manually (e.g. outside Zappa) and seeing 403s with NONE
         // auth, this two-statement shape is the missing piece.
         "apigateway_version": "v1", // optional, API Gateway version to use.
 Can be "v1" or "v2".
 Default "v1".
+        "apigateway_lambda_qualifier": "live", // optional, Lambda version or alias for API Gateway integrations.
+Default null uses the unqualified function ARN, except when `snap_start` or `provisioned_concurrency` is enabled, in which case it defaults to Zappa's managed alias for that feature (see `snap_start`/`provisioned_concurrency` below).
+Set this only to point at your own alias instead.
         "architecture": "x86_64", // optional, Set Lambda Architecture, defaults to x86_64.
 For Graviton 2 use: arm64
         "async_source": "sns", // Source of async tasks.
 Defaults to "lambda" "async_resources": true, // Create the SNS topic and DynamoDB table to use.
 Defaults to true.